Lawmakers In Illinois Embrace Medical Marijuana As An Opioid Alternative

 With this move, Illinois joins a growing number of states turning to legal cannabis in the fight against painkiller addiction.

-"As we see the horrible damage inflicted by opioid use and misuse, it seems like a very low-cost and low-risk alternative," says state Sen. Don Harmon, a Democrat from Oak Park, Ill., and sponsor of the senate version of the bill.
+"As we see the horrible damage inflicted by opioid use and misuse, it seems like a very low-cost and low-risk alternative," says state Sen. Don Harmon, a Democrat from Oak Park, Ill., and sponsor of the Senate version of the bill.

 The Alternatives to Opioids Act would allow millions of patients to apply for temporary access to the state's existing medical cannabis pilot program.
-The bill, which passed on May 31st, is now awaiting Republican Gov. Bruce Rauner's signature.
-Though the bill has bipartisan support, marijuana advocates have some doubts whether he'll sign it, given his past opposition to medical cannabis.
+The bill, which passed on May 31, is now awaiting Republican Gov. Bruce Rauner's signature.
+Though the bill has bipartisan support, marijuana advocates have some doubts about whether he'll sign it, given his past opposition to medical cannabis.

 Lawmakers in several states have taken action to initiate or expand their medical marijuana programs in light of the opioid crisis.